Student General Rules And Guidelines

 - The student shall be entitled to an expeditious hearing of his or her case.

-13. Members of the Judicial Board shall be appointed by the Dean of Student Services (or his or her designee) and shall be comprised of the following:
+13. Members of the Judicial Board shall be appointed by the Dean of Student Affairs (or his or her designee) and shall be comprised of the following:

-- The Dean of Student Services (or his or her designee) will serve as the Chairperson or will appoint a Chairperson to preside over Judicial Board Hearings.
-However, when the Judicial Board is hearing an appeal based on a disciplinary decision of the Dean of Student Services (or his or her designee), the Dean of Student Services (or his or her designee) will relinquish the Chair and another Chairperson will be appointed.
+- The Dean of Student Affairs (or his or her designee) will serve as the Chairperson or will appoint a Chairperson to preside over Judicial Board Hearings.
+However, when the Judicial Board is hearing an appeal based on a disciplinary decision of the Dean of Student Affairs (or his or her designee), the Dean of Student Affairs (or his or her designee) will relinquish the Chair and another Chairperson will be appointed.
 The Chair conducts the hearing but does not participate in the deliberation.

 - One College administrator; and